Battle of Britain Day: Preliminary engagements

 There was also air activity over German-held territory.
 RAF Bomber Command flew 92 sorties against German invasion targets at Boulogne, Calais, Ostend, Dunkirk, and Antwerp.
 The remaining sorties were directed at Brussels marshalling yards, Hamm and Krefeld.
-One Armstrong Whitworth Whitley failed to return.
-It was lost to ground fire over the Netherlands.
+One Armstrong Whitworth Whitley failed to return, being lost to ground fire over the Netherlands.
 A total of 157 sorties were flown overall.
-By the September 1940, some 10–13% of invasion barges had been sunk.
+As a result of Bomber Command's operations, some 10–13% of invasion barges had been sunk.